pip-services/pip-services-docs/content/en/python/aws/services/lambda_service.md

 - **returns**: Any - results

 #### _apply_interceptors
-Applies given action to the interseptors
+Applies given action to the interceptors

 > _apply_interceptors(action: Callable[[dict], Any]): Callable[[dict], Any]